• Join the Club!

 3. Chop, chop, chop.

-Since we want to focus on vegetables for lunch time, either as salads or roasted veggies, I do a fair amount of chopping, but not too much; I want quick and easy after all.
-Sometimes I buy baby zucchini or carrots or broccoli already in florets so I don’t have to do anything.
+Since we like to focus on vegetables for lunch time, either as salads or roasted veggies, I do a fair amount of chopping during my lunchtime meal prep, but not too much; I want quick and easy after all.
+Sometimes I buy baby zucchini or carrots or broccoli already cut into florets so I don’t have to do any chopping at all.

 My basic prep work looks like this: